bgross20/Rockbuster_SQL/README.md

 # Rockbuster_SQL
-Conducted analysis to identify opportunities for a movie renal shop’s transition to an online service using Tableau, Excel, and SQL queries.
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to